DFE-Digital/terraform-modules/aks/postgres/README.md

 The URL used to connect to the PostgreSQL instance.

+### `dotnet_connection_string`

+A connection string that's compatible with .NET applications to the PostgreSQL instance.

 ### `azure_backup_storage_account_name`

 The name of the storage account that can be used to store backups.